sigurd4/enneagram/README.md

 It can be assumed, that, as if by wish-fulfillment, one becomes more as one described onself when making the enneagram, except only a simplistic charicature of the logical extremes of each archetype.
 This is an effective way to achieve a rapid mental breakdown.

-Using this program made me selfish, destructive, highly-emotional (turns out it created disregulation, not regulation.) and unable to think in neuances.
+Using this program made me selfish, lonely, destructive, highly-emotional (turns out it created disregulation, not regulation.) and unable to think in neuances.

 Eventually, i lost the sense of self entirely, and only became what others saw in me.